 | Mistral-7B | Mistral | 7B | L23/32 | 75% | 5 | 0.92 |

-Base models (GPT-2 family) consistently peak at the final layer.
-Instruction-tuned models peak at 43–75% depth — RLHF appears to push correctness encoding into middle layers.
-All models saturate at 3–8 PLS dimensions despite hidden dimensions ranging from 768 to 4,096.
+GPT-2 family peaks at the final layer.
+Larger models peak at 43-75% depth.
+All models saturate at 2-8 PLS dimensions despite hidden dimensions ranging from 768 to 5,120.

 Few-shot Efficiency